vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ...
 ```

-These functions are self explanatory, `is_admin` checks if the passed address is admin or not, `have_coin_capabilities` if the address has the `CoinCapabilities` resource and `not_have_coin_capabilities` checks opposite of that.
+These functions are self-explanatory, ` is_admin`` checks if the passed address is admin or not,  `have_coin_capabilities`if the address has the`CoinCapabilities`resource and`not_have_coin_capabilities` checks the opposite of that.

-Let's write module constructor which will only be executed once during the deployment of the module.
+Let's write a module constructor which will only be executed once during the deployment of the module.

 ```move
 ...